Gaia (NASDAQ:GAIA) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Gaia (NASDAQ:GAIA – Get Rating) in a research report sent to investors on Thursday morning.
-The firm issued a buy rating on the stock.
+Equities researchers at StockNews.com began coverage on shares of Gaia (NASDAQ:GAIA – Get Rating) in a research note issued to investors on Friday.
+The brokerage set a “buy” rating on the stock.

-Gaia (NASDAQ:GAIA – Get Rating) last issued its earnings results on Monday, November 7th.
-The company reported ($0.11) earnings per share (EPS) for the quarter.
-The company had revenue of $19.91 million during the quarter, compared to analyst estimates of $20.30 million.
-Gaia had a positive return on equity of 0.55% and a negative net margin of 0.11%.
-During the same quarter in the previous year, the firm earned $0.03 earnings per share.
-As a group, sell-side analysts forecast that Gaia will post -0.14 earnings per share for the current fiscal year.
+Gaia (NASDAQ:GAIA – Get Rating) last released its earnings results on Monday, November 7th.
+The company reported ($0.11) EPS for the quarter.
+The company had revenue of $19.91 million for the quarter, compared to analyst estimates of $20.30 million.
+Gaia had a negative net margin of 0.11% and a positive return on equity of 0.55%.
+During the same period in the previous year, the business posted $0.03 EPS.
+As a group, sell-side analysts predict that Gaia will post -0.14 EPS for the current year.

 About Gaia